jlylekim/UndersmoothedUnfolding/_sources/how.rst.txt

-UndersmoothedUnfolding iteratively debiases the unfolded point estimator using undersmoothing.
+UndersmoothedUnfolding debiases the unfolded point estimator by gradually reducing the regularization strength until the target coverage is met within the tolerance epsilon.
 The undersmoothed estimator has nearly nominal coverage at the cost of a modest increase in the length of the confidence intervals.